vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intents.html.md

 ###Opening Other App

 Now we have seen how to open 1 activity from another and how we can pass and consume data.
-Lets see a example on how to open other apps from 1 app.
+Let's see an example on how to open other apps from 1 app.

 See the Activity1 code.